-MEAN ACCEPTABILITY RATINGS PLOTTED FOR A CREDIT UNION OR CHURCH IN STUDY 1 willingness to join an organization.
-Fifty-three undergraduates were randomly assigned to one of the two most disparate marketing strategies in table 1: providing child care to members (CS) or rebranding (MP).
-After reading about the church's consideration of the strategy, participants indicated their agreement with the statement, "I would find it bothersome if the church would engage in such a practice" on a 7-point scale labeled "strongly disagree" to "strongly agree."
-Respondents also judged, on a 7-point scale labeled "very likely" to "very unlikely," their willingness to join such an organization.
+Behavioral intentions and mediation.
+The use of commercial-marketing strategies by religious organizations may have negative implications for the organization as well as worshippers.
+We conducted a brief follow-up study to examine whether perceptions of religious marketing influence willingness to join an organization.
+Fifty three undergraduates were randomly assigned to one of the two most disparate marketing strategies in Table 1: providing childcare to members (CS) or rebranding (MP).
+After reading about the church's consideration of the strategy, participants indicated their agreement with the statement, "I would find it bothersome if the church would engage in such a practice" on a seven-point scale labeled "Strongly Disagree" to "Strongly Agree."
+Respondents also judged, on a seven-point scale labeled "Very Likely" to "Very Unlikely" their willingness to join such an organization.